pierluigisegatto/Data_Science_Material/README.md

-# IBM_data_science_professional_certificate
+# Data science Folder

-here i put all material for the IBM certificate
+It contains all material for the IBM Data Science professional certificate and all other useful material related to data science

 Created: by Pier Luigi Segatto